SneakingShadow/ShadowCore-1.11.2/README.md

     '\' = next level up.
         y++  x=0  z=0

 Duplicators:
     '<' = level 0
     '>' = level 1
-    '-' = level 2
+    '*' = level 2

     Duplicators take an operand before it, and an integer operand after it.
-    It duplicates the value before it into the amount that the integer specifies
+    The first operand is duplicated into the amount specified by the second operand.
     Note:
         This operand will be ignored if no integer is found, or integer is lower than 1.

 Operators, in order of precedence:
     '(' and ')' = Brackets
         Can be used inside of a string, and outside as characters.
         Everything between two brackets will be put into an ArrayList.
-    '!' = not       takes one operand
+    '!' = not       takes one operand after it.
         Inverts the next check
-    '&' = and       takes two operands
+    '&' = and       takes two operands, one before and one after.
         Both cases have to be true
-    '|' = or        takes two operands
+    '|' = or        takes two operands, one before and one after.
         One of the cases have to be true.
-        If it's mapped to something, everything it's mapped to has to be the same.
+        If operator is duplicated or mapped to a key, everywhere that same operator is used, it has to give have the same case value.
-        A, '|', B to character 'l', then everywhere l is used in place of (A, '|', B) has to yield the same result;
-        meaning, if you get A,A,A,B it's invalid, but if it's only A or only B, then it's valid.
+        Example:
+            new MultiBlock("xxx", 'x', Blocks.cobblestone, '|', Blocks.sand)
+            A line of three cobble, or three sand.
+Can't be intermixed.

 Order of precedence:
     Duplicator, level 0
     Extraction of InputLists
     Brackets
-    Sort any found ArrayLists in this order of precedence, just without Structure Modifiers Modifiers
+    Convert and go through ArrayLists in this order of precedence, just without Structure Modifiers Modifiers
     Special values
     Duplicator, level 1